Containers Are Just Linux process (or process tree).

 Primitive 1: Namespaces

-Namespaces give a process its own view of specific system resources.
+Isolation is what I understand about namespaces in Linux.
+It gives a process its own view of specific system resources.

 - PID namespace: the process gets its own process tree